 Areas of Expertise

-- Predictive equity
+- Predictive bias and validity

 Howard Henderson, Professor of Justice Administration and Director of the Center for Justice Research at Texas Southern University, is an expert in race and ethnicity, prisons and jails, probation and parole, community and program development and mass incarceration.